Canary Wharf Group/Qatari Diar

 Southbank Place: Prime London Placemaking

 The development offers a range of apartments from one to three bedrooms and exceptional amenities.
-With globally renowned architects working on the project and exquisite interior design, we were spoilt for choice when it came to pulling out angles for press discussion.
+With globally renowned architects working on the project and exquisite interior design, our Southbank Place PR team was spoilt for choice when it came to pulling out angles for press discussion.
 The Waterloo development is a luxury product with unique connectivity, and one of our criteria was to emphasise how the development stood out in the crowded London new-build market.

 pieces of coverage secured in two years

 POUNDS ACHIEVED IN EQUIVALENT ADVERTISING VALUE

 Braeburn Estates is a joint venture between two of London’s property giants – Canary Wharf Group and Qatari Diar, overseeing the redevelopment of the new Southbank Place on the site of the former Shell Centre.

 Canary Wharf Group was behind the development of Canary Wharf and 20 Fenchurch Street (the Walkie Talkie Building), while Qatari Diar is best known for London’s Olympic Village and luxury development Chelsea Barracks.